InfiniteTachyon/SENG438-A3/README.md

 # 6 Pros and cons of the coverage tools tried by your group in this assignment
 ---------------------------------------------------------------------------------------

-# 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.
+# 7 Comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.
 ---------------------------------------------------------------------------------------

-# 8 Dscussion on how the team work/effort was divided and managed
+# 8 How the team work/effort was divided and managed
 ---------------------------------------------------------------------------------------

-# 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the assignment
+# 9 Difficulties encountered, challenges overcome, and lessons learned from performing the assignment
 ---------------------------------------------------------------------------------------

 # 10 Comments/feedback on the assignment itself